rlucente-se-jboss/luminoth-ubi/README.md

 ## Install via registry.redhat.io (Option 2)
 Pulling from this registry requires that you authenticate to it.
-You'll need to fork this registry into your own github account and then modify the Dockerfile so that the first line is:

-    FROM registry.redhat.io/ubi7/python-36

 With OpenShift 3.11, you need to supply a pull secret for Dockerfile binary builds to get images from the authenticated Red Hat image registry.